toxic/mqtt-weather-monitor/README.md

 # mqtt-weather-monitor
-Monitor temperature, humidity and light
+Read temperature, humidity and light values and publish to MQTT and display data via web UI.

 ## Hardware
 - Arduino UNO